ayameg/Villes-Rest-Api1/README.md

 # Prerequities :
 Install :
-# Docker and Docker compose in your local machine.
+ - Docker and Docker compose in your local machine.
-# Postman
+ - Postman to test the API

-## To run the project, type:
+ To run the project, type:
 docker-compose up, then type : localhost:8080/villes

-## Examples :
+# Examples :

-# To get all villes :
+* To get all villes :
  localhost:8080/villes

-# To get a ville by id : choose a number
+* To get a ville by id : choose a number localhost:8080/1
-localhost:8080/1

-# To insert a new ville :
+* To insert a new ville :
-# with POST Http request
+* with POST Http request
     {
         "id": ,
         "nom": "",